josephmjoy/robotics/java_robotutils/impnotes.md

    a single UDP packet - as much as can fit.
 Given the overhead of sending and receiving a UDP packet, we should pack as much in there as we can.

+#March 21A, 2018 RobotComm Design Note - Simplifying DatagramTransport
+The sole consumer of DatagramTransport is RobotCom itself, and it does not support multiple listeners.
+Therefore we should make DatagramTansport instances also pre-bould to a particular local address - details would be specific to the implementation (like UdpDatagramTransport).
+With this simplification, the Listener sub-interface goes away, and instead we have DatagramTransport methods startListening and stopListening.

 #March 17B, 2018 Structured Logger - moved utility functions to LoggerUtils
 Per impnotes.md #March 2B, 2018 General Design Note.